Clifford D. Clark Diversity Fellowship

 Fellowship Details

-Stipend: Clark Fellowship stipends are competitive against national benchmarks from other doctoral institutions.
-Stipend levels vary by academic discipline.
+Stipend: Clark Fellowship stipends are competitive against national benchmarks from other doctoral institutions and vary by academic discipline.
 Summer awards may also be available.

-Guaranteed award periods: As long as awardees make satisfactory progress toward their degrees, they are guaranteed stipends and tuition scholarships for a specific period.
-Fellows entering PhD programs with a bachelor's degree will receive up to 5 years of support, while fellows entering PhD programs with a master's degree will receive up to 3 years of support.
+Award period: Clark Fellows entering PhD programs with a bachelor's degree will receive up to 5 years of support, whereas fellows entering PhD programs with a master's degree will receive up to 3 years of support.
 Fellows entering master's programs with a bachelor's degree will receive up to 2 years of support.
+Continuing eligibility for support as a Clark Fellow is contingent on satisfactory progress toward the degree and maintaining good academic standing.

 Other benefits, including health insurance: Awardees can enroll in an optional health insurance plan at a subsidized rate and receive reduced on-campus parking rates.